kernow/Google-Chrome-News/README.md

 # Getting Setup

+To run this Google Chrom App you will need to have the latest [Google Chrome Canary](https://tools.google.com/dlpage/chromesxs/) installed with a few of the options changed.
+Open the [chrome://flags/](chrome://flags/) page and eneable the following settings:

+* Browser Plugin (set to "Everywhere")
+* Experimental Extension APIs
+* Enable platform apps

+Open extension settings (select the Chrome wrench tool > Tools > Extensions) and Check "Developer mode".

+To load the application click the "Load unpacked extension..." button in the extension settings and brows to the "app" folder within the codebase.
+Finally open a new tab and you should see the application icon on the home screen, click it to launch.

+# Building the application

 You will need node JS with the Jake package which can ben installed using

 `npm install -g jake`